-- Cook with broth or bullion — chicken broth or vegetable stock — instead of oil or butter.
+- Cook with broth or bullion — chicken broth or vegetable stock — instead of margarine.

-- Eliminate some foods with the highest fat content (fried foods, margarine), and gradually lower the amount of fat you eat.
+- Eliminate some foods with the highest fat content, especially if they have trans fats (fried foods, margarine), and gradually lower the amount of fat you eat.

 - Avoid processed meats and cold cuts.
 They're usually high in fat, salt, and other preservatives.

-- Choose lean cuts of meat and poultry.
+- Choose lean cuts of meat, fish, and poultry.

 - Trim fat from meat, poultry, and fish.